Principal Investigator

 - Email: barkocyb@wustl.edu

 Brianna Holden is a registered and licensed occupational therapist in the Participation, Environment and Performance Laboratory.
 She holds an MSOT from WashU Medicine and a bachelor’s degree in psychology and religious studies from Regis University.
 She previously worked as an occupational therapist in acute care and as a fieldwork student under Dr. Stark, where she developed an interest in both research and clinical intervention in the areas of geriatrics, environmental modifications and community accessibility.
-She coordinates and conducts home visits for multiple studies.
+Brianna coordinates the Community Participation Transition After Stroke research study (COMPASS III), conducts home visits across multiple studies, and trains occupational therapists across the country to deliver the evidence-based Home Hazard Removal Program.

 Holly Hollingsworth, PhD